Adoption form

 Before completing the application make sure you meet the qualifications to be considered for adoption.

-Do you own a freestanding home (Not a condo)?Will the dog be a house pet?
+Do you own a freestanding home (Not a condo, apartment, townhome or mobile home)?

 Is the person completing the application the adopter?
 If not, the applicant must complete it.
 We do not adopt out dogs as gifts.